How Long Do Ritalin Withdrawal Symptoms Last?

 - The ability to take the time needed to truly invest in oneself and improve physical and mental health

 Ritalin can produce effects similar to cocaine when misused, and it has a high potential for abuse.
 Long-term use can result in dependence and withdrawal symptoms upon quitting.
-Ritalin, like other stimulants, often causes psychological symptoms during withdrawal.
+Ritalin, like other stimulants, often causes psychological symptoms during withdrawal (withdrawals from methylphenidate).
 Since Ritalin primarily works by influencing dopamine in the brain, Ritalin withdrawal symptoms will be related to reward, emotion, and energy levels.
 You may feel depressed, apathetic, anxious, irritable, and tired.

 Ritalin Withdrawal Side Effects